mcousin/tippspiel/backlog.md

 * make sure form for bets on matchdays view works also for non-existing bets
 * create ranking page at GET /users/
 * add model functionality to matchdays: ordering matchdays, current matchday ...
+* find better solution for forms for bets on matchdays view